joseasoler/tradergen/README.md

 [![RimWorld](https://img.shields.io/badge/RimWorld-1.3-informational)](https://rimworldgame.com/) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-2.1-4baaaa.svg)](CODE_OF_CONDUCT.md)

 TraderGen is a mod for the [RimWorld](https://rimworldgame.com/) game.
-It modifies the random generation of stock for traders, increasing stock variety and customization while improving mod compatibility.
+It modifies the random generation of traders, increasing stock variety and customization while improving mod compatibility.

 Currently most of the features of the mod are only implemented for orbital traders, but expansions are planned for the future.